sudheerj/reactjs-interview-questions/README.md

      })
      ```

-     But you can write statics inside ES6+ classes or writing them outside class as below,
+     But you can write statics inside ES6+ classes as below,

      ```javascript
      class Component extends React.Component {